yeehaa123/brain/.trash/Od0FJOS628G3.md

 ---
-id: jf6Jv99Abn-z
+id: Od0FJOS628G3
 entityType: generated-content
-contentType: 'webserver-plugin:landing:hero'
+contentType: 'webserver:landing:page'
 data:
-  title: Organize and Discover Your Knowledge - Test Brain
+  title: Elevate Your Expertise with Test Brain
-  tagline: Unlock the power of your personal knowledge base.
+  tagline: Your personal knowledge management powerhouse
   hero:
-    headline: Elevate Your Thinking with Test Brain
-    subheadline: 'Effortlessly organize, connect, and explore your personal knowledge.'
+    headline: Unleash the Full Potential of Your Expertise
+    subheadline: >-
+      Test Brain is your intelligent assistant that captures, organizes, and amplifies your unique knowledge - so you can focus on what matters most.
     ctaText: Get Started
     ctaLink: /signup
 metadata: